-Official Access Denmark accessibility page, including a search engine for service providers who have joined the Accessibility Label scheme.
+Official Access Denmark accessibility page, including a search engine for service providers - of everything from ferries to libraries, petrol station to parking - who have joined the Accessibility Label scheme.
+Caters to disabilities of all kinds, including asthma and/or allergies and reading disabilities.
 Also covers Iceland.
+Indispensable for visitors to Denmark who have a disability.